opc-cpvp/sondage-survey-external/README.md

 	- Chekcboxes with html don't work.
 		i) Element.closest not supported by IE (fixed using the polyfill -> element-closest-polyfill)
 		2) Use onchange event instead of onclick on the input

+31) Put a spinner when completing the survey since there is 2 api calls.
+Bootstrap.
+Talk to Josh.
+Vue component.
+PBR client project
+32) Using fetch instead of ajax or XMLHttpRequest
+	- Is not working syncro oncompleting and it cannot reach onComplete.
+Work around: use XMLHttpRequest async = false in oncompleting.
+	- Also, I cannot get the ReferenceNumber property from the response.
+Work around: use XMLHttpRequest (FIXED)

 ### Postponed todo
 A) Explore survey Creator (POSTPONED)